FederatedAI/FATE/python/federatedml/statistic/README.rst

    Figure 2 (multi-hosts Intersection)

-See in :ref:`figure 2`, this is a introduction to a guest intersect with two hosts, and it is the same as more than two hosts.
+See in `figure 2`, this is a introduction to a guest intersect with two hosts, and it is the same as more than two hosts.
 Firstly, guest will intersect with each host and get overlapping IDs respectively.
 Secondly, guest will find common IDs from all intersection results.
 Finally, guest will send common IDs to every host if necessary.

 Repeated ID intersection